Book Now

 Max Altitude: 4,410m / 14,468 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest HouseDuration: 5-6 hoursDistance: 12km / 7 milesTravel Mode: Walking

-We'll spend a rest day in Dingboche village.
-In the morning, we will hike to Nagarjuna hill.
-The trail is challenging and offers breathtaking mountain views of Everest, Lhotse, Nuptse, Cholatse, Makalu, and other towering peaks from the top.
 After the hike, we will retrace our steps back to Dingboche village.
+Afternoon is for rest, tea, and recovery.
 The remaining day is free to explore the town and rest.

 Max Altitude: 5,100m / 16,732 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest HouseDuration: 4-5 hoursDistance: 4km / 2 milesTravel Mode: Walking

-The trail from Dingboche beyond takes us above the lush tree line and into a realm of glacial beauty.
+The trail from Dingboche continues beyond and takes us above the lush tree line, into a realm of glacial beauty.
 The trail descends and then ascends to a glacier field.
 We will gradually climb to Dughla, passing by fluttering prayer flags and sacred stupas.
-Further, we will trek past memorial chortens and continue along the lateral moraine of Khumbu Glacier to Lobuche village.

 Max Altitude: 4,910m / 16,108 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest HouseDuration: 6-7 hoursDistance: 8km / 4 milesTravel Mode: Walking